Ambev S.A. (ABEV): A Technical Analysis

 BofA Securities gave a rating of “Neutral” to ABEV, setting the target price at $3.50 in the report published on November 03rd of the previous year.

-Volatility was left at 2.67%, however, over the last 30 days, the volatility rate increased by 1.98%, as shares surge +9.27% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +13.20% upper at present.
+Volatility was left at 2.47%, however, over the last 30 days, the volatility rate increased by 2.02%, as shares sank -0.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.36% upper at present.

 Stock Fundamentals for ABEV